AlejandroMonn/Mundial-Score-26/README.md

 6th get the API url and key and paste it on logica.js file in the first 2 VAR

-7th open admin html in your pc and update the result of the matches so the software can make the calcutions  to update the leadboards
+7th open admin html in your pc and update the result of the matches so the software can make the calcutions  to update the leadboards the pasword for "admin.html" is "admin123" change it when you can

 Created by: Alejandro montoya
 Version: 1.0 (December 2025)